Parent Teacher Organization Mission

 What is a pto?

-The Parkview Parent Teacher Organization is a coalition of families, teachers, staff and neighbors dedicated to enhancing the student experience at Parkview Elementary school.
+The Parkview Parent Teacher Organization is a coalition of families, teachers, and staff dedicated to enhancing the student experience at Parkview Elementary school.

 In 2016 we transitioned from our relationship with the Parent Teacher Association of America to a 501(c)(3) non-profit organization to allow greater flexibility to suit the specific interests of our school community.